 The chart above shows average total education debt for law school graduates is:

-That’s an increase of 76%, even after adjusting for inflation.
+That’s an increase of 126%, without adjusting for inflation.

 Cost to repay law school debt